Is there any support available for patient and public involvement (PPI) in the development of my application?

-No, the SPCR Fellowships are fixed amounts and do not require costings as part of the application.
+No. The SPCR Post-Doctoral Fellowships are fixed amounts and do not require costings as part of the application.
+The Primary Care Clinicians Career Progression Fellowship will require a costing overview if successful at interview.
 For more details on the funding provided, please read the guidance notes.

-Can I apply for this Fellowship while still in GP training?
+Can I apply for this Fellowship whilst still in clinical training?

 Questions specifically for Post-Doctoral Fellowship